-Keftedes are meatballs made with minced lamb which is lightly herbed with mint and sometimes have a small scoop of cheese in the centre – great with a dollop of tzatziki on the side.
+Keftedes are meatballs made with minced lamb, lightly herbed with mint.
+They sometimes have a small scoop of local cheese in the centre, and they always taste great with a dollop of tzatziki on the side.

-Souvlaki is deliciously tender meat which has been marinated in a red wine sauce and grilled on skewers.
-Pork, lamb or chicken can be used.
-Souvlaki is often served with salad and pitta bread.
+Souvlaki is deliciously tender skewers of tender pork, lamb or chicken marinated in a red wine sauce and then grilled over hot coals or open fire.
+Souvlaki is often served with salad, pitta bread and french fries.

-Moussaka – A Greek classic, which is delicious in both meat and vegetarian forms.
+Moussaka is a Crete food classic that’s delicious in both meat and vegetarian forms.
 Layers of aubergine and potato are alternated with a rich minced lamb and tomato sauce and then topped with a thick layer of béchamel sauce before being baked in the oven.
-Perfect with a bottle of the local red wine!
+Perfect with a bottle of local wine!

 Stifado is a traditional dish that’s ideal on a cooler evening.
-This warming beef stew cooked in red wine and served with rice.
+This warming beef stew is cooked in red wine and served with rice.

 Vegetarian food in Greece

-If meat’s not your thing ask the waiter if there’s “Orfana” on the menu.
-It means orphan and is the meatless version of a dish – so your dolmades would be filled with rice and vegetables and you’d be served a vegetarian moussaka.
+If meat’s not your thing, ask the waiter if there are any orfana dishes on the menu.
+This means orphan and indicates the meatless version of Cretan dishes – so your dolmades orfana would be filled with rice and vegetables, and moussaka orfana replaces the lamb mince with a vegetable sauce.

 Baklava is made with the thinnest layers of filo pastry between which you’ll discover chopped nuts and cinnamon.
 It’s drizzled with plenty of honey or syrup and come in handy bite-sized pieces.
 Look out for bird-nest style pastries made from thin strands of pastry all knitted together and filled with nuts and honey.

-The baker next door to our villa in Rethymno had some little pies on his counter which I couldn’t resist.
-Shaped like pasties they were filled with stewed apples picked straight from his garden and dusted with powdered sugar and cinnamon.
+The baker next door to our villa in Rethymno had some little pies shaped like pasties on his counter.
+They were filled with stewed apples, picked straight from his garden, and dusted with powdered sugar and cinnamon.
 I found them utterly irresistible!

 Raki – Cretan Brandy

-Raki, also called Tsikoudia in parts of Crete, is made from the pips and skins after the grapes have been used to make wine.
+Raki, also called Tsikoudia in parts of Crete, is an alcoholic beverage made from the pips and skins left over after the grapes have been used to make wine.
 It’s made the same way as grappa in Italy, although it’s not as strong.
-Raki served in small shot glasses with a selection of mezes or olives.
-It’s drunk neat, without water, and you’ll find it in most tavernas, bars and restaurants.